• Home

 In a large bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-Into the cornstarch water, add the milk of choice, vegetable oil and vanilla; whisk to combine.
+Into the cornstarch water, add the milk, vegetable oil and vanilla; whisk to combine.

 Step 5: Combine the Ingredients